 - Integrated Cross-Channel Marketing will dominate

-The stats discussed above clearly emphasize on the growth of Marketing Automation in 2020.
+The stats discussed above clearly emphasize the growth of Marketing Automation in 2021.
 And it could be down to a very simple reason – an increasing number of marketers are beginning to realize the value and potential of Marketing Automation, which is apparently increasing their investment in MarTech.

-Based on predictive analysis of data, Marketers are expected to spend as much as 32 billion US$ in 2019 on Marketing Automation software.
-Here are some stats in that regard which should might make your eyes pop-out.
+Based on predictive analysis of data, Marketers are expected to spend as much as 32 billion US$ in 2021 on Marketing Automation software.
+Here are some stats in that regard which should make your eyes pop out.

 - The number of Marketing Automation vendors grew 27% in 2018, a clear indicator of the burgeoning market demand.